The work of the subgroups is reported to the DDSCP Executive Board meetings held every four months.

 The subgroup is responsible for carrying out Rapid Reviews, Local Child Safeguarding Practice Reviews and reporting the findings to the National Child Safeguarding Practice Review Panel.

 Each group works with schools and colleges to support them in their work to drive forward safeguarding in their settings.

 The education subgroups are responsible for

-The Learning and Organisational Development Group (previously the Workforce Group) is responsible for helping ensure that all agencies provide the right support, training and development for professionals and volunteers so that they are able to keep children safe.
+The subgroup (previously the Workforce Group) is responsible for helping ensure that all agencies provide the right support, training and development for professionals and volunteers so that they are able to keep children safe.

-District Councils have and will retain essential safeguarding responsibilities.
-The District Councils will continue to actively participate in their existing joint arrangements to coordinate their safeguarding duties.
+District and Borough Councils have and will retain essential safeguarding responsibilities.
+The councils actively participate in their existing joint arrangements to coordinate their safeguarding duties.
 The effectiveness of their arrangements will be reported and they will be supported by the Districts' Safeguarding Group as active stakeholders in their roles to keep children safe in their local areas.